 Frequently Asked Questions

-For private practices and GPs requiring GDPR compliance, professional solutions like Medesk provide purpose-built features including secure data hosting and proper audit trails.
-Free options like OpenEMR work for practices with dedicated technical resources but require substantial setup investment.
+For private practices requiring guaranteed compliant medical records, professional solutions like Medesk provide purpose-built features including secure data hosting and proper audit trails.
+Free options like OpenEMR work well for practices willing to manage technical configurations themselves.